Stephen Nessen covers transportation for the WNYC Newsroom.

-Since 2008, his work at WNYC has varied from chronicling the transformation of the World Trade Center through photos and radio stories, to profiling the city’s most unique characters, like a tabloid crime photographer and Cuban Salsa legend Arsenio Rodriguez.
+Since 2008, his work has varied from chronicling the transformation of the World Trade Center through photos and radio stories, to profiling the city’s most unique characters, like a tabloid crime photographer, Mohawk Ironworker and Cuban Salsa legend Arsenio Rodriguez.
 He spent a year reporting on the oldest family in one of the city’s oldest public housing projects for a four part series.
-During Hurricane Sandy, he reported extensively in Brooklyn and continues to report on recovery in the Rockaways.
 His stories are often featured on NPR, and his photos have been the subject of a Yahoo television show.
-Follow him @stephen_nessen

 Stephen Nessen appears in the following:

 Two police officers who were caught on camera Tuesday forcibly ejecting a subway passenger who asked them to wear a mask, will be disciplined.

 The agency appears to be having a hard time complying with the requirement that workers either get vaccinated for COVID-19 or get tested weekly.